Cwarcup/coffee-shops/README.md

 I needed to tell the dynamic route to use static props if the user is not using their location, and use the `StoreContext` if the user is using their location.
 I set the `fallback` to `true` and used the `useRouter` hook to get the `query` object.
 I used the `query` object to check if the user is using their location.
 If the user is using their location, I used the `StoreContext` to get the store data.

 In all, if the `id` provided by the router object does not match the statically generated paths, then find the matching `id` in the `StoreContext` and return the store data.
 If the `id` does not match the `StoreContext`, then return a 404 error.

+## Serverless Function with Next.js

+API routes are built into Next.js by using an `api` folder within the `pages` directory.
+The API routes are serverless functions that are deployed as AWS Lambda functions.
+Learn more about API routes with Next.js [here](https://nextjs.org/docs/api-routes/introduction).

+I decided to create an API to handle votes for a given coffee store.
+I used Airtable to create my own RESTful API.